What Is an Authorized User on a Credit Card?

 Authorized users are different from joint account holders.
 Each has different responsibilities that can affect how their credit is built.

-The biggest difference is that joint account holders are responsible for payments and fees associated with the credit card alongside the primary cardholder.
-Married couples might prefer this when it comes to managing finances but it can also complicate things.
-If a payment is missed and it’s reported to the credit bureaus, both account holders are individually affected, regardless of who made purchases on the card.
+Married couples might prefer this for managing finances, but it can also complicate things.
+If a payment is missed and it’s reported to the credit bureaus, both account holders are affected, regardless of who made purchases on the card.

 Joint account holders also have more control over the account than authorized users.
 A joint account holder can dispute charges or request a spending limit increase, while an authorized user typically can’t.

 Authorized users don’t have very many formal responsibilities.
-Unless a credit card issuer allows the primary account holder to set up a spending limit, they can spend as much as the credit limit on the account.
-They have no obligation to make payments and do not bear liability for fees.
+Unless the primary account holder sets up a specific spending limit, the authorized user can spend as much as the credit limit on the account.

 FAQs